V4NT-ORG/encryption-at-rest/README.md

 The installimage script in the Hetzner Rescue System provides an easy way to install various Linux distributions.

-This tutorial shows how to use installimage to install an encrypted Ubuntu 20.04 system and add remote unlocking via SSH (dropbear) in initramfs stored in a separate /boot partition.
+This tutorial shows how to use installimage to install an encrypted Ubuntu 20.04 system or higher and add remote unlocking via SSH (dropbear) in initramfs stored in a separate /boot partition.

 ### Prerequisites

-- Hetzner account
+- Dedicated server account

 - Server booted into the Rescue System

 - RSA or ECDSA SSH public key

-- No private networks attached on Hetzner Cloud
+- No private networks attached on your Cloud

 ### Step 1 - Create or copy SSH public key